08nehh/VRSE/README.md

 ## Features

-- Light/dark mode toggle
+- Easy to search
-- Live previews
+- Provides best result
-- Fullscreen mode
+- Fast
-- Cross platform
+- Efficient

 This project is hosted using [GitHub Pages](https://pages.github.com/).